cyverse-de/cyverse-de.github.io/design/notifications.md

 ### Benefits of Splitting Event Recording From the REST API

-Aside from the usual benefits of establishing a separation of concerns, splitting the portion of the notification agent that records events from the portion that serves the REST API will allow us to scale the two services separately.
+Aside from the usual benefits of establishing a separation of concerns, splitting the portion of the notification agent that records events from the portion that serves the REST API will allow us to scale the two services independently.

 ## Component Overviews